9.67° overcast clouds

 External Providers (MMH)

-We currently have a psychologist from the Anna Freud Centre coming to Woodlane once a week.
+We currently have a psychologist from the Anna Freud Centre supporting Woodlane one day a week.
 This service is part of a package of support to help pupils engage in therapy as well as providing parental support.
 The psychologist also provides the school with consultation in order to help us think about the psychological needs of our young people and how we as a school can best support them.

 Almost thirty years of clinical experience with people with learning disabilities and/or autism has led to the development of Respond's model of trauma-informed psychotherapy: the Attachment-based Systems Approach.
 Respond therapists have a limited caseload but commit to longer-term therapy sessions with Woodlane children.
 Pupils of varying ages receive personalised specialist support from Respond through face to face Art Therapy sessions on a Tuesday.